How it Works

 • After-tax contributions.
 These are deducted from your pay after income taxes are taken out, but you may owe taxes on any earnings.

 • Roth contributions.
 These are deducted from your pay after income taxes are taken out.
 Earnings are not taxable if taken in a qualifying distribution when you retire.
-A distribution of Roth account balances will be qualified if it occurs at least five years after the Roth contribution was made and one of the following conditions has been met: age 59½, disability, or death.
+A distribution of Roth account balances will be qualified if it occurs five years from the first of the calendar year in which the first Roth contribution was made and one of the following conditions has been met: age 59½, disability, or death.

 Company Contributions